beccaob/html-css-portfolio-project-1/README.md

 # The Rhythm Lounge

 The Rhythm Lounge is a website that allows the user to sign their kids (aged 6-14) up for music workshops.
-These workshops include piano, guitar, vocals, drums and songwriting.
-The website aims to inform the user of the benefits a child gains from learning music at a younge age which will in turn, entice them to sign their child up for a workshop.
+These workshops include piano, guitar, vocals, drums, and song writing.
+The website aims to inform the user of the benefits a child gains from learning music at a young age which will in turn, entice them to sign their child up for a workshop.
 View the live site here: https://beccaob.github.io/the-rhythm-lounge-pp1/

 ## Website Mock-up

 ![multi-device-mockup](assets/images/readme-img/multi-device-mockup.png)

-View all pages on the mockup generator here https://techsini.com/multi-mockup/?url=https://beccaob.github.io/the-rhythm-lounge-pp1/
+View all pages on the mock-up generator here https://techsini.com/multi-mockup/?url=https://beccaob.github.io/the-rhythm-lounge-pp1/

 # Features